-Diabetes was the underlying cause of around 22,000 deaths representing 11% all deaths in Australia in 2022 and among the top 10 leading cause of death in Australia.
-People with type 1 or type 2 diabetes have a 2 to 4 times greater chance of developing cardiovascular disease.
+Diabetes was the underlying cause of around 22,000 deaths representing 11% of all deaths in 2022 and among the top 10 leading cause of death in Australia.
+People with type 1 or type 2 diabetes have a 2-4 times greater chance of developing cardiovascular disease.
 It is essential that blood pressure for patients with diabetes is monitored regularly to reduce the risk of diabetes related chronic diseases.
-Discourse for patients with diabetes are lated chronic diseases.

 To find out the proportion of patients with diabetes that had a blood pressure result recorded, measure your baseline change percentage by comparing your current quarter and previous quarter percentages using Practice Reports.
-Please refer to the How to Guide: Using Practice Reports for instructions.
+Please refer to the How to Guide Using Practice Reports for instructions on how to extract reports.
 Document your results in the following table and check how your practice is tracking.